 The increase in the use of fentanyl by teens may be related to other problems on the rise: mental health issues and adolescent suicide rates.
-Mental health disorders in children and teens are on the rise, and this may continue due to the effects of the COVID‑19 pandemic.
+Adolescents have also been using more THC products, to which they can become tolerant, leading them to seek-out other ways to get high.

 Cost and availability are factors in the increase in fentanyl use.
 Fentanyl is much cheaper to produce than heroin, another opioid that's often the first opioid people use to get high.